The complete guide to corporate travel policies

 Air travel policy for employees guidelines

-Most importantly, your air travel policy for your employees should contain documentation that they can refer to to check that their bookings are compliant, detailed information on what information is needed to submit travel expense forms, a list of approved in-flight purchases, and, if relevant, a list of your company’s preferred airlines.
+Your air travel policy for employees should contain documentation that they can use to check that their bookings are compliant, detailed information on what information is needed to submit travel expense forms, a list of approved in-flight purchases, and, if relevant, a list of your company’s preferred airlines.

-Two of the most common queries surrounding air travel policies relate to business class bookings vs economy bookings and rules about using business frequent flyer miles for personal use.
-Below, we go through both of these queries in more detail to help you craft the most helpful and clear air travel policy for employees.
+Two of the most common queries surrounding air travel policies relate to business class bookings vs. economy bookings and rules about using business frequent flyer miles for personal use.
+Below, we go through these queries in more detail to help you craft the most helpful and clear air travel policy for employees.

 Guidelines for business class bookings